My name is Ahmad Yasin, and I welcome you to Kareem's.

-Since the age of 12, I have delighted in inviting my friends to eat my family's food, and my friends have admired my presentation and art of blending herbs.
-I came to Boston to study pharmacology at Northeastern University, but here, as in Syria, I invited friends home to my meals; my American friends encouraged me to open a restaurant to share my passion for the art of food with everyone.
+Since the age of 12, I have delighted in inviting friends to eat at my family's table.
+I came to Boston to study pharmacology at Northeastern University, and here, as in Syria, I invited my American friends to dine at my table.
+All admired my presentation and art of blending herbs, and these friends encouraged me to open a restaurant to share my passion for the art of food with everyone.

-My grandmother and mother prepared meals handed down by generations past; this culinary legacy inspires me every time I eat or cook.
+My grandmother and mother prepared meals handed down by generations past.
+I carry on their culinary legacy, which inspires me every time I eat or cook.
 Both sides of my family had a love for farming and providing our table with the finest vegetables and fruits.